okta/okta.github.io/_source/_use_cases/isv/includes/analytics-logs.md

 Pseudocode (_pythonish_)

 + `since` = ISO8601 date/time
-  + not to exeed 180 days in the past
+  + not to exceed 180 days in the past
   + if omitted, defaults to 7 days in the past
 + `limit` = configurable page size
   + if omitted, default 100